 - An experienced high net worth individual (HNWI)

-Each option has their own pros and cons so take the time to consider the merits of each before compiling your target list.
-In general, most businesses will have a good understanding of who the potential strategic buyers would be but identifying the right PE acquirer or securing the necessary funding for a MBO can be a more challenging proposition.
+Each option has its own pros and cons so take the time to consider the merits of each before compiling your target list.
+In general, most businesses will have a good understanding of who the potential strategic buyers would be but identifying the right PE acquirer or securing the necessary funding for an MBO can be a more challenging proposition.

 The type of buyer you will attract will also be influenced by:

 - the recognition of your product within the market you operate in,

 - the growth opportunities your firm has going forward and,

 - the importance/expertise of your management team (both at the top level and one level down and, finally,

 - the level of (patented) IP that you own.

 The Strategic Buyer